 2. What if my student lives off-campus?
 Will my home insurance still cover them?

 If your student lives off campus in an apartment, your policy will most likely not cover their belongings.
 You may need to consider getting a renters’ insurance policy to make sure your student has the coverage they need.
 Make sure to spend some time talking about apartment safety before your student moves out.

 This will protect them from disasters like theft and fire, but it will also add liability coverage in case anyone gets hurt at their place.
 Renters insurance is not terribly expensive, so it might be worthwhile to look in to.

 3. Do I need to keep my student on my auto policy?

 Yes.
 Let’s be real – when your student comes home for winter and summer break, they’re going to want to borrow the car.
-And they need to be insured if they’re going to be cruising around town.
+And they’ll be able to access the car, so it’s probably a good idea to keep them on the policy.

 However, if your student goes to school over 100 miles away and does not take a car with them, you might qualify for a discount on your premiums.
 Discounts are always nice!